 The number of consecutive times the refresh has failed.

-A suggested action to take to address the cause of the failure, such as updating embedded credentials or a file path, and a link to Tableau Online to take the action.
+A suggested action to take to address the cause of the failure, such as updating embedded credentials or a file path, and a link to Tableau Cloud to take the action.

 When receiving email about data sources refreshed by Tableau Bridge, there will be some differences.
 For more information, see Differences for Tableau Bridge refreshes later in this topic.